Learn how to get rid of coyotes for your safety and know how you can make a profit off of it or use it for winter survival.

-How To Get Rid of Coyotes
+- How to Get Rid of Coyotes with a Trap

-First, we have this video guide you can watch on How To Make a Coyote Trap, with the steps to follow.
-Then be sure to keep reading because we’ve also got Basics of Coyote Trapping, Trapping Coyotes: Sets To Trap Problem Coyote, and Trapping Coyotes with Debris Mounds below.
+First, we have this video guide you can watch on How to Make a Coyote Trap, with the steps to follow.
+Then be sure to keep reading because we also have Basics of Coyote Trapping, Trapping Coyotes: Sets to Trap Problem Coyote, and Trapping Coyotes with Debris Mounds below.

-How to Make A Coyote Trap – As you can tell, you have several options when it comes to setting your own coyote trap.
+As you can tell, you have several options when it comes to setting your own coyote trap.
 In the video below, outdoor expert Heith “Gonzo” Gagnon shows how to get rid of coyotes with a step-down trapping set.

-Check out the step-by-step breakdown below to see how it’s done.
+Check out the step-by-step breakdown below to see how to get rid of coyotes.

-- Dirt sifter
+- Dirt Sifter